Common Chapter 13 Problems

 Motion to Dismiss for failure to make payments to the trustee

 Things happen.
 Divorce, disability, job loss.
 It is relatively easy for problems to happen and for you to fall behind on the plan payments to the trustee.
 When you do fall behind the trustee will file a motion to dismiss the case.
 If the case is dismissed for the failure to make plan payments it is possible to refile a second case.
-But when you file a second case within a year you have to show a good reason to extend the automatic stay.
+But when you file a second case within a six months you have to show a good reason to extend the automatic stay.
 File a third case within a year and there is no automatic stay.
 None.
-File a third case within a year and it does not stop the sale of a home or repossession of an automobile.
-No protection from secured creditors taking their stuff.
-Zero.
+You may be able to file a motion to impose the automatic stay but your chances are slim and it probably will not stop the sale of a home or repossession of an automobile.

 Motion to Terminate the Stay for Failure to pay a mortgage or car loan